 - Instant Funds Availability for Unbanked and Underbanked Employees

 Payroll cards put salaries in the hands of all employees, no matter their banking setup.
 New employees won’t be forced to create new accounts to be paid.
 Unlike with paper checks, unbanked employees aren’t forced to pay fees to predatory cash-checking services.

 Just like direct deposit, employees should be able to access their funds without cost.

 - Paperless Possibilities

-Payroll cards offer companies an alternative way to cut down on the time and cost spent printing checks.
+Payroll cards offer companies an alternative way to cut down on the time and cost spent printing checks, while improving record keeping.